What is a brow lift?

 This procedure leaves a scar behind your hairline, so it isn’t very suitable for people who have thin hair, a high hairline or are likely to lose their hair in the future.

 This procedure uses keyhole surgery to access the area.
-Your surgeon will make a few small incisions just behind your hairline and inset a long tube with a very small light and camera attached to the end.
+Your surgeon will make a few small incisions just behind your hairline and insert a long tube with a very small light and camera attached to the end.
 The surgeon will then inspect the muscles and soft tissues of your forehead.
-They will then lift the forehead up and pin it in place sutures and screws.
+They will then lift the forehead up and pin it in place with sutures and screws.
 The incisions will then finally be closed using stitches.